Operator's manual

 The situation where switching away from a software vendor becomes prohibitively difficult or expensive.

-What is Vendor Lock-In?
+What Vendor Lock-In means.

 Vendor lock-in happens when your business becomes so dependent on a particular software tool that leaving it would mean losing data, breaking workflows, or retraining your entire team.
 SaaS vendors design for this intentionally through proprietary data formats, limited export options, and annual contracts with steep cancellation penalties.